This interview by Andy Bellatti was originally published on his website, Small Bites, and then later published on Grist.org.

 A. The average person working at a food company doesn’t view public health and nutrition “food cops” as a threat.
-They would normally leave this to the professionals to come in once every 6 months and have a deep clean, this is left to companies like astro pak to deal with this.
 In fact, they are embracing many of the ideas coming from these sources.
 For example, books like Michael Pollan’s The Omnivore’s Dilemma were extremely popular when I was at General Mills, and I learned about CSAs from a Research & Development scientist working on one of my teams.

 Now if you’re talking about the Big Food company executives, I do think they feel threatened.
 However, most of these executives tend to dismiss those who “call them out” as wrong or misinformed, versus taking a serious look at changing their business model.
 After all, these executives and their companies have a huge interest in maintaining the status quo.